Arctium: In culture

+The English folk artist Nancy Kerr refers to "The Land of Santa Georgia where the Banks of Burdocks Grow" in her song Santa Georgia, supposedly representing the relationship between country and city in modern England (especially Sheffield).

 Inspiration for velcro

 After taking his dog for a walk one day in the late 1940s (1948), George de Mestral, a Swiss inventor, became curious about the seeds of the burdock plant that had attached themselves to his clothes and to the dog's fur.
 Under a microscope, he looked closely at the hook system that the seeds use to hitchhike on passing animals aiding seed dispersal, and he realized that the same approach could be used to join other things together.
 His work led to the development of the hook and loop fastener, which was initially sold under the Velcro brand name.

 Serbo-Croatian uses the same word, čičak, for burdock and velcro; Turkish does the same with the name pitrak, while in the Polish language rzep means both "burr" and "velcro".
 The German word for burdock is Klette and velcro is Klettverschluss (= burdock fastener).

 In Norwegian burdock is borre and velcro borrelås, which translates to "burdock lock".